The OpenGL SuperBible has been around for a long, long time. Now on its sixth edition, the book has iterated almost since the beginning of OpenGL.

 The Fifth Edition

-This brings us to the current edition – the sixth.
+This brings us to the current edition – the seventh.
 Again, the cover image was generated with OpenGL and features the next planet in our solar system – Saturn.
 Updated to cover extensions and new features introduced with OpenGL 4.5, the seventh edition of OpenGL SuperBible is the most current revision of the book.

 OpenGL SuperBible Source Code